 When you work and pay into the Social Security system through the payroll taxes on your earnings at work or through payment of taxes on income earned through self-employment, you become eligible for retirement benefits when you reach retirement age.
 Being “insured” also makes you eligible for SSDI in the event that you become disabled and unable to work before reaching retirement age.

 A medically determinable physical or mental impairment expected to last for at least one year or cause your death may allow you to qualify for SSDI provided the impairment or impairments prevent you from engaging in substantial gainful activity.
-If you meet this definition for disability and qualify for monthly SSDI benefits, the amount that you receive is equivalent to your Social Security retirement benefit based on your earnings record.
+Suppose you meet this definition for disability and qualify for monthly SSDI benefits.
+In that case, the amount you receive is equivalent to your Social Security retirement benefit based on your earnings record.

 Will my payments change when SSDI converts to retirement?

 As a general rule, do not expect to see a change in the payment you receive each month after your SSD benefits convert to retirement.
 In fact, you may actually see it increase if you also receive other types of disability benefits, such as workers’ compensation.

 Payments from workers’ compensation and public disability benefits you receive from working at a government job with earnings that were not subject to payment of Social Security taxes may reduce monthly SSDI benefits.
 However, these other payments do not count against retirement benefits, so any deductions made to your SSDI payments because of them come to an end when they convert to retirement.

 Full retirement age is not the same for everyone

 Full retirement age is based on the year of your birth.
 If you were born in 1960 or later, you reach full retirement age when you are 67 years old.
 However, someone born between 1943 and 1954 reached full retirement age when they were 66 years old.